The Technology M&A Review: Finland

 Transactions, including technology M&A transactions, which involve private equity investors, are usually structured through one or more Finnish holding companies organised as limited liability companies, as driven by taxation and debt finance requirements or to help facilitate management ownership.

-In technology M&A, buyers are often industrial companies rather than private equity companies, whereby acquisition structures often tend to be relatively simple, typically with no more than one holding company, or a buyer acquiring a target company directly due to the lack of external finance.
+In technology M&A, buyers are often industrial companies rather than private equity companies, whereby acquisition structures often tend to be relatively simple, typically with no more than one holding company, or a buyer acquiring a target company directly because of the lack of external finance.

 ii Deal structures

-Share and asset deals are the most typical deal structures in Finnish technology M&A transactions mainly due to tax reasons, as elaborated upon further below.
+Share and asset deals are the most typical deal structures in Finnish technology M&A transactions mainly because of tax reasons, as elaborated upon further below.
 Typical US structures such as triangular mergers are not contemplated by Finnish law; nor do they bring any tax or corporate law advantages.

 Finnish technology M&A transactions tend to be based on one-on-one negotiations or, more seldom, structured auction processes, in which case corporate finance counsel typically leads the process.